Holy Water (Bad Company album)

 Holy Water is the ninth studio album by the English hard rock band Bad Company, and their third with Brian Howe as lead vocalist.
 The album was released on 12 June 1990.

+Background

-It went platinum, selling over 1,000,000 units, and climbed to No. 35 on The Billboard Top Pop Albums chart.
-The first single, "Holy Water", was a No. 1 Billboard Album Rock Track for two weeks during the summer of 1990 as the band toured the United States with Damn Yankees.
-The single "If You Needed Somebody" became a major hit in early 1991, reaching No. 16 on the Billboard Hot 100 and No. 2 on the Album Rock Tracks chart.
-"Boys Cry Tough" (#3), "Stranger, Stranger" (#9) and "Walk Through Fire" (#28 Hot 100 / #14 Album Rock Tracks) also received substantial airplay.
+It went platinum, selling over 1,000,000 units, and climbed to No. 35 on the Billboard Top Pop Albums chart.
+The first single, "Holy Water", was a No. 1 Billboard Album Rock Tracks hit for two weeks during the summer of 1990 as the band toured the United States with Damn Yankees.
+The single "If You Needed Somebody" became a hit in early 1991, reaching No. 16 on the Billboard Hot 100 and No. 2 on the Album Rock Tracks chart.
+"Boys Cry Tough" (#3), "Stranger Stranger" (#9) and "Walk Through Fire" (#28 Hot 100 / #14 Album Rock Tracks) also received substantial airplay.

 Track listing

 All songs written by Brian Howe and Terry Thomas, except where noted.